-My husband and I love us some decadent mashed potatoes but we also love a good, slightly more healthful substitute!
+My husband and I love decadent mashed potatoes but we also love a good, slightly more healthful substitute!
 In all honesty, it’s tough to make mashed potatoes for two people.
 The peeling of potatoes, the boiling, the mashing?
 All of that is why we usually reserve mashed potatoes for holidays.

 But this!
 Cauliflower White Bean Puree is perfect for a small household!